tinaliu27/funprojects/README.md

 ## Hello!
-This is just small projects that I have included into my personal portfolio.
+These are some small projects that I have included into my personal portfolio.